A*+BFHS: A Hybrid Heuristic Search Algorithm: A*+BFHS

 \subsection{Algorithm Description}

-We propose a hybrid algorithm we call A*+BFHS to solve hard problems with many short cycles.
+We propose A*+BFHS, a hybrid algorithm to solve problems with many paths between the same pair of nodes.
 A*+BFHS first runs A* until a storage threshold is reached, then runs a series of BFHS iterations on sets of frontier nodes, which are the Open nodes at the end of the A* phase.

 The BFHS phase can be viewed as a doubly nested loop.
 Each iteration of the outer loop, which we define as an iteration of the BFHS phase, corresponds to a different cost bound for BFHS.
 The first cost bound is set to the smallest $f$-value among all frontier nodes.
 In each iteration of the BFHS phase, we first partition the frontier nodes whose $f$-value equals the cost bound into different sets according to their depths.
 Then the inner loop makes one call to BFHS on each set of frontier nodes, in decreasing order of their depths.
 This is done by initializing the BFS queue of each call to BFHS with all the nodes in the set.
 This inner loop continues until a solution is found or all calls to BFHS with the current bound fail to find a solution.
 After each call to BFHS on a set of frontier nodes, we increase the $f$-value of all nodes in the set to the minimum $f$-value of the nodes generated but not expanded in the previous call to BFHS.